nonsense2596/teaching-materials/fundamentals-of-programming/git.md

 Before going into branching, one last thing that is worth to mention is partial commits.
 It is a useful tool when we want to commit only a part of a file.

+> Partial commits are also referred to as hunks.

 Create a new file called "partialtest.txt" with the following contents:

 ```